 Detoxes have been trending for decades, from the infamous cabbage soup diet of the 80s to the current celery craze.
-These dietary detoxes or “cleanses” divide opinion.
-Personally, I’m partial to a green juice to kick off my day.
-However, the idea of surviving on nothing but cabbage soup for three days makes me want to declare war on all vegetables.
+These dietary detoxes or “cleanses” are often easily debunkable or too-close to toxic diet culture for our tastes.
+(Personally, I’m partial to a green juice to kick off my day.
+However, the idea of surviving on nothing but cabbage soup for three days makes me want to declare war on all vegetables.)

 But there’s a new kind of detox on the scene that doesn’t involve restricting calories or forgoing solid foods.
 This one has nothing to do with what’s on our plates and everything to do with what’s on our minds.

 “An emotional detox allows you to release negative thoughts, beliefs and behaviors,” said Sherianna Boyle, adjunct professor of psychology, author and speaker, whose new book, Emotional Detox for Anxiety (out Dec.
 24) is based on her seven-step C.L.E.A.N.S.E Method™ (more on that below).

 “Once these reactions are released, your body naturally moves into calmer, more peaceful and loving states.”

 Who doesn’t want peace and love?
 I decided — with some reservations — to give it a go.
 Here’s what happened.